 So what is the United Kingdom exactly?
 What makes up the United Kingdom and who is in the UK?

 The United Kingdom consists of four countries – England, Scotland, Wales, and Northern Island.
 All of these countries have their own parliaments but none have their own passport.
 They all have a UK passport.

 Geographically speaking, the UK covers the entire island of Great Britain, the northeastern part of the island of Ireland, and most of the remaining British Isles.

-Quick note: “Ireland” is a geographical term which refers to the entire island or Ireland but people often use it to talk about the Republic of Ireland, which isn’t part of the UK, versus Northern Ireland, which is.
+Quick note: “Ireland” is a geographical term that refers to the entire island of Ireland but people often use it to talk about the Republic of Ireland, which isn't part of the UK, versus Northern Ireland, which is.